 Maybe our young boy was a little scared of his dad, who didn’t really make an effort to connect with him over comic books and thought they were childish, but screw it, he was stuck at home so at least he could get lost in imagination in the stories.

-So at 10 or 11 years old, he devours Spiper-Man and X-Men, the Avengers and later, New Mutants and Excalibur.
+So at 10 or 11 years old, he devours Spider-Man and X-Men, the Avengers and later, New Mutants and Excalibur.
 When the boundaries of his world were still being set by his parents, those floppy comic books opened up a whole new world.

-Flipping through those pages, that young boy learned things about himself and how through great power also come great responsibility.
+Flipping through those pages, that young boy learned things about himself and how through great power must also come great responsibility.
 In a small way, those four color comics helped direct who he would grow up to become.

 And scattered throughout those pages were also advertisements that in no small way developed his tastes and his interests, subtly manipulated and molded by marketers and promoters and by shady manipulators, and any number of vested interests looking to make a profit, operating in a marketplace and within regulatory frameworks.
 We could get into the economics.